tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 		"name":"Add Creating a policy by tag",
 		"description":"A feature of visually creating policies provided by federated tag management, users can automatically associate resources by specifying tags, simplifying the process of policy creation by specifying a set of permissions for a product without having to specify operations and resources one by one.", "id":2231
+	},
+	{
+		"introduce":"JCS for PostgreSQL Beta Online",
+		"name":"JCS for PostgreSQL",
+		"description":"JCS for PostgreSQL is a stable and reliable database service built by JD Cloud based on the open source PostgreSQL 10.6 version.
+PostgreSQL is a relational database with powerful functions.
+It has built-in support for rich data types (JSON, XML, text, etc.), and its excellent programmability facilitates development and use to be simpler.", "id":2249
+	},
+	{
+		"introduce":"Users can make free test in Public Network (North China) Region without charge.", "name":"Free in Public Network (North China) Region", "description":"Users can establish 5 topics with tps of 1,000 in Public Network (North China) Region to test services and debug applications.", "id":2250
+	},
+	{
+		"introduce":"Restrict resources access permissions according to configuration rules", "name":"Referer Anti-Leech",
+		"description":"Conduct visitor identification and filter by configuring Referer access blacklist and White List and tracing Referer sources, so as to restrict access of resources and guarantee content security.", "id":2251
+	},
+	{
+		"introduce":"Encrypt URL to guarantee resource access security.", "name":"URL Authentication",
+		"description":"In that Referer Anti-Leech can only solve part of the site resources theft problems, using encryption algorithms to encrypt URL through setting URL authentication KEY can protect site resources of users better.", "id":2252
+	},
+	{
+		"introduce":"Restrict Resources Access",
+		"name":"IP Blacklist",
+		"description":"IP addresses added to blacklist cannot access current accelerated domain, so it can achieve the effect of restricting domain access through adding IP addresses to blacklist.", "id":2253
+	},
+	{
+		"introduce":"Image styles support customized delimiter method access", "name":"Customized Delimiter",
+		"description":"1.
+After users set the customized delimiters, they can use the image style through the customized delimiters. \n 2.
+Support -, _, / and !
+As style delimiter, one or more delimiters can be set.", "id":2254
+	},
+	{
+		"introduce":"IoT Hub and Beta Opening",
+		"name":"IoT Hub and Beta Opening",
+		"description":"The IoT Hub provides the device connection communication function to help users with collection and JD Cloud onboarding of device data; the platform provides the device management function to help users with remote management and controlling devices; the platform offers interfaces to forward and store the device data to other JD Cloud services through the rule engine so as to help users with the integration of applications.", "id":2255
+	},
+	{
+		"introduce":"IoT Protocol Adaptor and Beta Opening",
+		"name":"IoT Protocol Adaptor and Beta Opening",
+		"description":"Internet of Things Protocol Adaptation Service  It switches adaptation modules through the built-in non-standard device data encapsulation protocol or communication protocol to help users with JD Cloud Onboarding of the existing devices in a quick and low-cost way.
+The service has built in JT/T-808 (GNSS system for operational vehicles — General specifications for vehicle terminal communication protocol and data format) protocol supports.", "id":2256
+	},
+	{
+		"introduce":"Add subscription of GeoTrust brand certificate",
+		"name":"SSL Certificate",
+		"description":"Add subscription of GeoTrust brand certificate, including certificates of enterprise type (OV) and enhanced type (EV), supporting multiple formats of single domain, multiple domains and extensive domain.", "id":2257
 	}
 ]